MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

    > - Stability and functionality issues
    > - Application, services, and drivers issues

 - Don't deploy other DCs with a copy of a VHD file from a DC you deployed.
-Not using copies prevents potential update sequence number (USN) rollback scenarios.
+Not using copies prevents potential USN rollback scenarios.
 For more information about USN rollback, see [USN and USN rollback](#usn-and-usn-rollback).

   - In Windows Server 2012 and later, administrators can clone DC images to deploy more DCs, but only if they use properly prepared images.